Neil Bush: Continuing a father's legacy

 Bush is often invited to speak while in China.
 In 2011, he opened a Sina Weibo micro-blogging account and now has more than 130,000 followers.

 Bush views himself as a self-appointed ambassador of good will to China.
 "I feel like a rebel in fighting all the negative views of China in the US.
 A lot of people harbor a negative or cautious view of China.
 People fear China as a military foe.
 However, in 2,500 years of history, China has been a super power more than once yet never once used that power to conquer others."

 As a frequent traveler to China, Bush says he knows its pulse.
-"I think the biggest challenge is that today in China many young people want China to be like the US...
-That would require China to leap from a developing nation to a developed nation in one step.
+"I think the biggest challenge is that today in China many young people want China to be like the US, to have the living standard and freedom like the US.
+That would require China to leap from an underdeveloped nation to a developed nation in one step.
 That's just not possible," he said.